 where $\textbf{B}_g$ is the $m_g\times q$ regression coefficient matrix for group $g$.
 In this model, both group selection and within group selection are common to all $q$ responses but not specific to any single response.

 The spike and slab and indicator variable selection models and their variants have been a popular choice for variable selection and widely used for genetic fine mapping and related applications \citep{stephens2013unified,kichaev2014integrating, hormozdiari2016colocalization,fang2018bayesian,schaid2018genome}.
 With univariate response, the spike and slab model and indicator selection model can be shown equivalent thus perform equally well for individual and group-level selection of predictors \citep{kuo1998variable,xu2015bayesian}.
-With multivariate response, \cite{Liquet2017}'s multivariate spike and slab model considers predictor selection common to all responses.
+With multivariate response, \cite{liquet2017bayesian}'s multivariate spike and slab model considers predictor selection common to all responses.
 However, this is a rather strong assumption which does not always hold in real application.
-For example, in fine mapping, heterogeneity might exist for different responses, e.g. certain causal variants might target at only a subset of traits but not others.
-Comparing to the original spike and slab formulation, the indicator selection model has more flexibility to be extended to response-specific predictor selection.
-This has motivated us to propose a novel multivariate indicator variable selection model with response specific feature selection that can be applied to multi-trait fine mapping problem and potentially other related problems.
-As we will see next, in multivariate case, the proposed indicator variable selection model is not equivalent to \cite{liquet2017bayesian}'s multivariate spike and slab model.
+In fine mapping, heterogeneity exists for different traits, e.g. certain causal variants might target at only a subset of traits but not others.
+This has motivated us to propose a multivariate Bayesian variable selection method with response specific feature selection that can be applied to multi-trait fine mapping problem.